dcodev1702/azure_data_collection/README.md

 ]
 ```

-Turn a JSON array of objects into single inline objects (JQ / PowerShell / Python)
+Turn a JSON array of objects into single inline objects (JQ / PWSH / Python) </br>
 Convert JSON to single line JSON using JQ
 -----------------------------------------
 ```bash